Isle of Wight Guru

 • Wight Bike (Merstone, near Arreton)

-As a very rough guide, hiring a bike on the Isle of Wight costs about £15-£20 for a day.
+As a very rough guide, hiring a bike on the Isle of Wight costs about £15 - £25 for a day.
+Electric bikes are more expensive.

 You might like to read our guide to Isle of Wight cycling holidays for advice on where to go.